Clivern/Racter/README.md

 Tutorials & Examples
 --------------------

-> For almost all supported features you can take a look at the examples (`examples/`) for working examples.
+> For almost all supported features you can take a look at [`examples/](https://github.com/Clivern/Racter/tree/master/examples) folder for working examples.

 I am still working on the following: